watsonwork/watsonwork-weather/README.md

-The app leverages the Watson Work Services and Watson Conversation cognitive capabilities to understand natural language intents, entities, and determine the necessary actions.
+The app leverages the Watson Work Services and Watson Conversation cognitive capabilities to understand natural language intents, entities, and determine the necessary app actions.

 It uses the [Watson Work OAuth API] (https://workspace.ibm.com/developer/docs) to authenticate and get an